handsontable/handsontable/docs/README-EDITING.md

 ## Documentation versioning

 New documentation is created automatically after the Handsontable is released.
-The `./scripts/release.mjs` takes care to create a Documentation production branch, which is automatically deployed to the production.
+The `./scripts/release.mjs` takes care to create a Documentation production branch, generate API content from source code, commit, and deploy the Docs image to the production.

 ## Markdown links